Magyartanulas/magyartanulas.github.io/noun_case_summary.md

 This case represents the change of state physically or metaphorically.
 Have a look at these examples to see what I mean, oh an by the way the endings become assimilated just like with the instrumental (i.e. `ezzé` and `azzá`).

 * Mi tesz téged boldoggá? - (What makes you happy?)
 Remember this?
-* A herceg egy békává változott. - (The prince turned into a frog.)
+* A herceg békává változott. - (The prince turned into a frog.)
 * a jég vízzé megolvadt. - (The ice melted into water.)
 * Mivé lett a világ? - (What has the world become?)